joshuaSweetkindSinger/table_io/README.md

 ### Record
 A Record object is a generic representation of a record in a table: it maps column names to their values.
+A record is initialized with two arrays of strings: the first representing column names, and the second representing their associated values.

 ### Reader
-A Reader object is initialized from a character stream (opened from a table) and turns it into an iterator of Record objects, also called a "record stream".
-A particular Reader class knows how to parse the character stream from a particular table format.
+A Reader object receives pipe input from a character stream (opened from a table) and produces Record objects as its pipe output.
+A particular Reader class knows how to parse the incoming character stream from a particular table format.
 For example, a Delimited::Reader knows how to parse the records of a delimited table, such as a csv table.

-If r is a Reader receiving input from the character stream of a table t, then r is an iterator of the records of t, and r.each is an enumeration of the same.
+If r is a Reader receiving input from the character stream of a table t, then r.each is an enumeration of the records in t.
 Also, r.columns is an array of strings representing the names of t's columns, in column-order.
 Note that the first element of the enumeration is *not* the column header.
 You only get that via r.columns.

 ### Writer
-A Writer object is initialized from a record stream and turns it back into an iterator of characters representing a table.
+A Writer object receives pipe input from a record stream, such as that produced by the output of a Reader object, and produces a character stream representing a table as its pipe output.
 A particular Writer class knows how to write a character stream in a particular table format.
 For example, a Delimited::Writer knows how to write the records of a delimited table, such as a csv table.

-If w is a Writer receiving input from a Reader r, which in turn receives input from a table t, then w is an iterator of the character sequence that represents t translated into w's format, and w.each is an enumeration of the same.
+If w is a Writer receiving input from a Reader r, which in turn receives input from a table t, then w.each is an enumeration of the character sequence that represents t translated into w's format.
-   Since this is a text representation of the table, the initial characters in the sequence *will* be the table's column header, which defines the column names and column order of the table.
+   Since w's output is a text representation of a table, the initial characters in the sequence *will* be the table's column header, which defines the column names and column order of the table.